RESIDENT SCREENING GUIDELINES:

 Available apartments and rental rates are subject to change at any time and without notice.
 Apartments and the associated rental rates are considered rented and locked in when a deposit and completed application is provided to a member of the Franklin Landings leasing team.
 Incomplete applications will not be processed.

-APPLICATION PROCESS: In order to apply for an apartment, each applicant must submit a completed, signed, and dated application.
+APPLICATION PROCESS: In order to apply for an apartment, each applicant must submit a completed, signed, and dated application along with a non-refundable application fee of $35.00.
 In addition, a $150.00 deposit will be required for a 1 or 2 bedroom apartment rental and a $300.00 deposit will be required for a 3 bedroom apartment rental.
 The applicable deposit will be applied to the applicant's security deposit.
 If the application is denied or the application is rescinded, the deposit will be refunded.

 In order for an application to be processed, each applicant will be required to provide information and/or documentation to the Franklin Landings leasing team.
 If any of the applicants applying for the apartment fail to provide the required information and/or documentation within 72 hours of the initial time and date of application submittal, the right to secure a particular apartment may be forfeited.
 Time is of the essence.
 Each application submitted for processing must include, but is not limited to, the following: household composition; valid, verifiable social security number, Individual Tax Identification Number, or I20 form; date(s) of birth for all occupants; current and previous physical address (P.O. boxes will not be accepted); phone number(s); current and previous landlord information; employment/asset information; pet information, including a copy of the current rabies vaccination certificate and photograph; vehicle identification; emergency contact names, addresses and phone numbers.
 In addition, each military applicant must provide the Franklin Landings team with a copy of their Permanent Change of Station (PCS) orders.
 The property's leasing team reserves the right to request any additional information deemed necessary to complete the processing of the application.